- Business Feng Shui

 "classical wisdom, modern inspirations"

-With the current sluggish consumer demand in retail business, yet shops are still springing up like mushrooms.
-One surprising fact contrary to home feng shui is that retail feng shui welcomes “bad energy” i.e. sha qi 煞气.
-Facing T junctions, box junctions, sharp pointed edges of buildings … are good for businesses!
-The “catch” is to transform the bad energy into a positive one.
-One will need sufficient physical frontage to do so.
+One contradicting fact from home feng shui is retail feng shui welcomes “bad energy” 煞气.
+The better you are able to manage the bad energy the better will be your business.
+Examples of bad energies are facing T junctions, box junctions, sharp pointed edges of buildings …which are actually good for retail feng shui!
+There is only one “catch”.
+It is the feng shui ability to manipulate the bad energy into a positive one.
+You will need sufficient physical frontage space to do so.
+Doing it wrongly and it will backfired.

-Be mindful of human traffic, walkways, escalators and roads leading to your shop, it must come from auspicious directions 旺气 and outgoing bad directions so as to transfer negative energies 失运 away from your shop.
+Be mindful of human traffic, walkways, escalators and roads leading to your shop, it must enter from auspicious directions 旺气 and exit towards bad directions so as to transfer negative energies 失运 away from your shop.

-One can also use “qi men dun jia 8 doors formula” to establish the location of your entrances at 生profit 开sales 休customers interaction depending on your merchandise or service.
+One can also use “qi men dun jia 8 doors” to establish the location of your entrances at “life door 生门 profit”, “open door 开门 sales” or “relax door 休门” customers interaction depending on your merchandise or service.
+If you can integrate with other feng shui formulas like San Yuan, San He even better.

 Masterplan and zoning